The Most Important Piece of Gear

 You’ll see me using strap on crampons on trail runners a lot.
 The type of trail runner is integral to the comfort and performance of the crampon.
 Most of the cushioned or lighter trail runners absolutely suck with crampons and the straps dig in and could actually destroy the upper mesh on the shoe.
 Stiffer shoes like the Mutants or Ultra Raptors are preferable for crampon use.

-Microspikes have a limited, but notable place in the Cascades.
+Microspikes, like Kahtoolas, have a limited, but notable place in the Cascades.
 They’re far more comfortable with trail runners than crampons, but not really any lighter and definitely far less secure.
 In late fall (Heliotrope Trail in November), they can be absolutely essential on icy trails.
 In late summer, they can be helpful on flat alpine ice and lower angle snowfields.
 But if the slope angle is any more than 30 degrees, I will bring real crampons.
 For simply icy trails, there are some shoes where you can screw in small track spikes.
 There are relatively few trips each year I bring microspikes, but they are very handy when I do use them.

 You mean “slow shoes”?
 Um… learn to ski.
 Trust me – it’s so worth it.
 In all seriousness though, there might be occasional times when you cannot ski but need snowshoes – perhaps early fall after a heavy snowfall but with no base.
 If you’re snowshoeing in freeze-thaw conditions, be sure to get mountaineering snowshoes, the ones with side crampons.
 Traditional snowshoes cannot bite in any icy snow and are usually way too large.